isomerpages/pa-chingay/_about-us/The Chingay Timeline.md

 <img src="/images/About%20Us/Timeline/2000.png" alt="new mellinium at city hall" style="width:160px; float:left;"/>

-Chingay celebrated The Arrival of The New Millennium at City Hall, chosen as a venue of historical significance.
+Chingay celebrated The Arrival of The New Millennium at City Hall, chosen as a venue of historical significance.<br><br>

 <hr/>